somnath090/somnath090/README.md

-The system should allow the addition of the "SSAW" brand through the Hotel Tag V1 Service interface.

-The new brand should be visible in the list of available brands for tagging hotels.
+The new brand with BrandCode SS BrandDescription Stopover should be accessible through the HDS API , HDS UI and Propel UI for any Hotel code